Koeri

-Before the land reforms, Koeris had been mostly poor peasants but after the new policies of the Indian government including the land ceiling laws and communist pressure in the 1970s, upper caste landlords resorted to selling off their lands, often to groups such as Koeris.
-This allowed the Koeris themselves to aspire to be landholders.
+Bihar's land reform drive of 1950s benefitted the groups like Koeris, and they were able to consolidate their landholdings at the cost of big landlords, whose possession witnessed a liquidation.
+It is argued that these reforms weren't percolated down to the most vulnerable groups in agrarian society, the Scheduled Castes, but the traditional agrarian relations based on caste did witness some changes.
+In the backdrop of this change many new landlords of post reform period hailed from groups like Koeris.
 In post-independence India, Koeris have been classified as Upper Backwards by virtue of being part of the group of four of the OBC communities in Bihar, who acquired land overtime, adopted improved agricultural technology and attained political power to become a class of rising Kulaks in the agricultural society of India.
 In some of the districts of Bihar, they have also participated in the Naxalite–Maoist insurgency against the feudal order.
-In parts of North India, they, besides Yadavs, Jats and Kurmis, are considered as largest politically organised peasant community.
+In parts of northern India, they, besides Yadavs, Jats and Kurmis, are considered as largest politically organised peasant community.

 The Koeris are found in Saran district and are also distributed more heterogeneously across Munger, Banka, Khagaria, Samastipur, East Champaran, West Champaran and Bhojpur district.
 Outside India, the Koeris are distributed among the Bihari diaspora in Mauritius where they were taken as indentured labourers.
 They also have a significant population residing in Nepal.